"Glove cleaner", huh? Say... you sell much of that stuff? Daemon:

 - Karen Wetterhahn died after exposure to a tiny drop of dimethyl mercury on her gloved hand.
 However, the death was long and drawn out.
 (It was also horrifying to watch with all the thrashing and stuff; however, doctors said she likely wasn't in pain - her brain was well beyond the point of transmitting the likes of pain signals.)
 And it wasn't untraceable either.
 Weaponizing it would be tough: While a cheap supermarket squirt gun full of the stuff would ensure the deaths of targets better than a rocket launcher, we're talking something so toxic that if you know what it smells like, that means you've most likely taken in enough of it that You Are Already Dead.

 - The rumors spread about Lucrezia Borgia by her family's enemies often included a reference to a poison she made called "la cantarella."
-Even if the Borgias did have people poisoned, this particular substance was alleged to be such a perfect poison that it could not in fact have been real.
+Even if the Borgias did have people poisoned, this particular substance was alleged to be such a perfect poison that it could not in fact have been real (according to some versions of the story, the poison could be fine-tuned to kill the victim a specific preset time after ingestion).

 - The real-life poisons abrin and ricin are both very deadly, and can easily be manufactured from common ornamental plants, making the origin of the posion difficult to trace.
 In the assassination of Georgi Markov, identifying the organisation that was likely responsible (the Bulgarian Secret Police) was not done by tracing the ricin, but by investigating the capsule used to deliver the poison - a matching pellet had been recovered in the case of Vladimir Kostov, another Bulgarian defector who was attacked ten days before Markov's murder, although in his case the pellet appeared to have been damaged before it entered his body and did not retain enough ricin inside it to cause his death.
 Neither poison kills as quickly as the trope demands, but they're about as close as real life gets.

-- Alexander Litvinenko, a prominent critic of then-president of Russia Vladimir Putin, was the victim of quite possibly the most unsubtle murder by poisoning in living memory when someone -never conclusively proven but widely believed to be a Russian intelligence officer- sprinkled a highly radioactive substance over his food at a London sushi restaraunt.
+- Alexander Litvinenko, a prominent critic of then-president of Russia Vladimir Putin, was the victim of quite possibly the most unsubtle murder by poisoning in living memory when someone -never conclusively proven but widely believed to be a Russian intelligence officer- sprinkled a highly radioactive substance into his tea cup.
 The isotope used is one of the most deadly substances known to man, and investigators traced the smuggling of it by following the prominent cases of radiation poisoning that it left in its wake.

 - Subversion: Nerve gas when coming in liquid form kills in concentrations as small as a droplet for a roomful of air, and in this form is both transparent and odorless.
 However, it causes a death so horrible, painful and noisy as it's plain obvious what did it and there isn't a great detective effort to find out how it came - the range of suspects able to manufacture it it's pretty limited.